ncss-tech/soil-range-in-characteristics/readme.md

 data fields in NASIS that represent a collection of many different vintages and sources of soil survey data.
 And, for much of the uses of soil survey information, this level of precision likely provides enough accuracy.
-Additionally, this new more precise definition actually does reflect how past data developers have thought about the meaning of low-rv-high.
+Additionally, this new more precise definition likely reflects how past data developers have thought about the meaning of low-rv-high.
-We have always tended to populate the rv as a median or a mode, rather than a mean.
+We have always tended to populate the rv as a median or a mode, rather than a mean - a commonly occuring value, near the center of the distribution of all observed values.
 We have always thought about the low and high as values within the observed data set that approximated not the extreme, but commonly observed, ends of the data distribution.